-Dr. Clough:
+(LEAD APPLAUSE) Dr. Clough:

 You now are in possession of the proof that you have successfully completed the learning opportunity presented to you at Georgia Tech and now enter into the next stage of life.
 As you leave this university and the formal educational environment, it is useful to think about how learning goes on from here.
 The famous basketball coach and New York wiseguy Al McGuire said, "I think everyone should go to college and get a degree and then spend six months as a bartender and six months as a cab driver.
 Then they would really be educated."
 While few of you will earn advanced degrees in bartending or cabdriving, his advice is sound.
 Learn from life and by listening carefully to others.
 Another perspective comes from the famous behavioral scientist, B. F. Skinner, who remarked "Education is what survives when what has been learned has been forgotten."
 If we have done our job while you were here, you will do well when your present store of knowledge becomes obsolete, because we have educated you for life and lifelong learning.
 Of course it is a bit depressing to think that you will forget a lot of what you have learned during your time on campus.
-Father Guido Sarducci, a learned man of the cloth from Saturday Night Live, pointed out that most people only remember 5 percent of what they have learned in college.
+Father Guido Sarducci, a learned man of the cloth from "Saturday Night Live," pointed out that most people only remember 5 percent of what they have learned in college.
 He then offered a new approach to college.
 He would teach you the 5 percent you would remember for half of the tuition you would have to pay to go to college.

 Now I do believe that you will remember more than 5 percent of what you learned here at Tech.
 But unlike Father Guido and his approach, I hope you will come back to Tech and benefit from our life long learning programs to help you as your career options change and you take on new responsibilities.
 Leaving today with your degree means that you have become a Georgia Tech alum.
 You join more than 120,000 living alumni around the world, including some who are here today, and I would like to ask all Georgia Tech alumni to stand at this time and be recognized.

-To induct our graduates into this special group, I would like to present Ms. Janice Wittschiebe, class of 1978 and 1980.
+(LEAD APPLAUSE) To induct our graduates into this special group, I would like to present Ms. Janice Wittschiebe, class of 1978 and 1980.
 She is a partner in the firm of Richard & Wittschiebe Architects of Atlanta and this year's chair of the Georgia Tech Alumni Association.
 Janice will welcome the members of this graduating class into the fellowship of Tech.
 (Ms. Wittschiebe) Induction of graduates into the Alumni Association.

-(Dr. Clough)

-I would like to express my appreciation to the Georgia Tech Music Department for their participation in our program this afternoon.
-Thanks also to Dr. Howard Choy for calling the graduates' names.
+(Dr. Clough) We invite all of you to join us immediately after this ceremony for a special reception in honor of today's graduates and their families and friends.
+The reception will be held in the Bill Moore Tennis Center, directly across Fowler Street.
+I would like to express my appreciation to the Georgia Tech Music Department for their participation in our program this morning.
+Thanks also to Dr. Johnson for calling the graduates' names.
 And many thanks to all of my associates for arranging this important event.
 At this time, the Georgia Tech Commencement Ensemble will lead us in the alma mater, followed immediately by the faculty recessional.
 The graduates and the audience are requested to remain standing for the faculty recessional.
 Then I invite all of you to join in singing the Ramblin' Wreck, which will accompany the student recessional.

-Thank you for your attendance this afternoon.
+Thank you for your attendance this morning.